-- (1) A complaint, under s.
-VE 3.26, commencing a disciplinary proceeding against the respondent shall be issued no later than 20 days following the issuance of the summary suspension or limitation order or the suspension or limitation shall lapse at the end of the tenth day.
-The formal disciplinary proceeding shall be determined promptly. - (2) If at any time the disciplinary proceeding is not advancing with reasonable promptness, the respondent may make a motion to the administrative law judge for an order granting relief. - (3) If it is found that the disciplinary proceeding is not advancing with reasonable promptness, and the delay is not as a result of the conduct of respondent or respondent's counsel, a remedy, as would be just, shall be granted including: - (a) An order immediately terminating the summary suspension or limitation. - (b) An order compelling that the disciplinary proceeding be held and determined by a specific date.
+(1) A complaint, under s.
+VE 3.26, commencing a disciplinary proceeding against the respondent shall be issued no later than 20 days following the issuance of the summary suspension or limitation order or the suspension or limitation shall lapse at the end of the tenth subsequent day, meaning the thirtieth day following the issuance of the summary suspension or limitation order.
+The formal disciplinary proceeding shall be determined promptly.

+(2) If at any time the disciplinary proceeding is not advancing with reasonable promptness, the respondent may make a motion to the administrative law judge for an order granting relief.

+- (3) If it is found that the disciplinary proceeding is not advancing with reasonable promptness, and the delay is not as a result of the conduct of respondent or respondent's counsel, a remedy, as would be just, shall be granted including: - (a) An order immediately terminating the summary suspension or limitation. - (b) An order compelling that the disciplinary proceeding be held and determined by a specific date.